 Dr. Deisseroth is also the D.H.
 Chen Professor of Bioengineering and of Psychiatry at Stanford University.
+He was an HHMI early career scientist from 2009 to 2014.

 Karl Deisseroth develops optical methods for high-resolution investigation of intact biological systems.
 His group has pioneered optogenetics, a technology that uses light to control millisecond-precision activity patterns in defined cell types in the brains of freely moving mammals, and CLARITY, a chemical engineering technology that enables high-resolution structural and molecular access to intact brains.
 A practicing psychiatrist, Deisseroth has also applied his technologies to study anxiety, depression, and social dysfunction.